Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 Build hour visibility into the operating rhythm

-Monthly total work-hour is not a fixed number.
-They are a planning tool which has to take into consideration the 2026 calendar, the federal holiday schedule, your PTO policy, and the compliance overhead that is placed in the dispatcher's hand.
-Make sure they are accurate and the downstream calls - payroll, job costing, overtime, capacity quoting - are made simple.
+Monthly total work hours are not a fixed number.
+They are a planning tool that must account for the 2026 calendar, the federal holiday schedule, your PTO policy, and the compliance overhead that is placed in the dispatcher's hand.
+Keep that number accurate and the downstream decisions - payroll, job costing, overtime, capacity quoting become straightforward.
 Get them wrong and you find out the second Friday of the month.

-The shops we work with that have the cleanest monthly hour numbers share three habits: timecards live on the mobile app, JSAs and toolbox talks are digital, and the dispatcher reviews planned-versus-clocked hours weekly, not monthly.
-Select one of them to start.
-The other two are next.
+The shops we work with that have the cleanest monthly hour numbers share three habits: timecards on the mobile app, digital JSAs and toolbox talks, and a dispatcher who reviews planned-versus-clocked hours weekly.
+Pick the one that fits your operation now and add the others as the system beds in.

 Overtime Rules Every Field Service Owner Needs to Know